ramosa1308/azure-maven-plugins/azure-webapp-maven-plugin/v1-schema.md

 - AUTO Deploy

-  This is the default deployment type used by the plugin.
+  This is the default deploymentConfig type used by the plugin.
 It will inspect `<packaging>` field in the pom file to decide how to deploy the artifact.
-If the `<packaging>` is set to `war`, the plugin will use war deployment.
-If the `<packaging>` is set to `jar`, the plugin will use jar deployment.
-Otherwise, the plugin will skip the deployment, which is the same as `NONE` deployment.
+If the `<packaging>` is set to `war`, the plugin will use war deploymentConfig.
+If the `<packaging>` is set to `jar`, the plugin will use jar deploymentConfig.
+Otherwise, the plugin will skip the deploymentConfig, which is the same as `NONE` deploymentConfig.

   If you want the plugin to inspect the `<packaging>` field.
 Just don't set `<deploymentType>`.
-The plugin will use `AUTO` deployment as default.
+The plugin will use `AUTO` deploymentConfig as default.

 - NONE

-  NONE means do not need deploy, so just skip deployment.
+  NONE means do not need deploy, so just skip deploymentConfig.

 - FTP